 - Consider removing the drain cover.
-This is not mandatory, but if your drain smell is caused by a clog, it’s likely higher up than you think.
-It could help you remove your clog with significantly less product and time.
+This is not mandatory, but if your issue is caused by a clog, it’s likely higher up the pipe than you think.
+Having the drain cover removed could help you get back to normal with significantly less product and time invested.
 Depending on the style cover your shower is built with, use a screwdriver and counter-clockwise motion to lift it away for easy access.

 Biofilm and mold

-Make it a habit.
+- Make it a habit.
 Add cleaning your shower drain to your bathroom cleaning routine — no less than once a week for a shower that’s used daily by multiple people.
 Regular maintenance can help prevent the clogs and odors that build up slowly over time.
 Though you can’t see the issue forming beneath the surface, you can help prevent it in a matter of seconds.

 - Pro tip: Some hygiene products leave behind significantly more soap scum than others.
 Using liquid products rather than a bar of soap is a great way to lessen the potential build up on all surfaces of your shower.

-Pour half a cup of baking soda down your drain and let it sit for a few minutes.
+- Pour half a cup of baking soda down your drain and let it sit for a few minutes.
 It will adhere to much of the gunk and grime covering the interior of your drain pipe.

-Add half a cup of vinegar.
+- Add half a cup of vinegar.
 You will immediately hear a fizzing sound as the two substances work together.
 Let this solution sit for up to an hour.